 “All bets are off on who will win the singing competition – it’s way too close to call!”

-Pull out the ace
+Pull Out the Ace

 The ace is considered the most valuable card in many land-based and online casino games, so by pulling out an ace at a crucial moment, there’s a good chance of securing a win.
 In real life, you would use the phrase “pull out an ace” to communicate that you’re about to do something strategic and unexpected to get ahead.